 Port Everglades operates seven 1990s, 46.5-LT capacity low profile STS cranes at their Southport terminal for servicing vessels up to 16 containers across.
-The port expects to serve vessels up to 22 containers across with up to 8 high on deck in the future and is procuring new 65-LT capacity cranes.
+The port is also serving vessels up to 22 containers across with up to 8 high on deck and purchased new 65-LT capacity cranes.

 Liftech made studies to determine parameters for the new cranes and identify required upgrades to the landside infrastructure.
-Liftech provided crane procurement specifications and is providing design review and fabrication review services for the new cranes being fabricated in China.
+Liftech provided crane procurement specifications, design review, and fabrication review services for the new cranes fabricated in China.

-Liftech was also retained to upgrade the lift capacity of the existing cranes to 65 LT and upgrade the crane structures to comply with current wind design loads.
-The upgrade will require replacing the existing DC main hoist drive.
-To simplify maintenance, the main hoist, trolley, boom hoist, and gantry DC drives on the existing cranes will be replaced with new AC drives.
+Liftech designed upgrades for the existing cranes including lift capacity increase from 46.5 to 65 LT and crane structure upgrades to comply with current wind design loads.
+The upgrade required replacing the existing DC main hoist drive.
+To simplify maintenance, the main hoist, trolley, boom hoist, and gantry DC drives on the existing cranes were replaced with new AC drives.

-Liftech designed 4,800 feet of new crane girders, about 3,000 feet for the new cranes at Berths 30–32, and an additional 1,800 feet for the existing cranes at Berth 30.
-The new girders are offset from the existing girders to permit continued operations of the existing cranes during construction, and to suit a larger rail span.
+Liftech designed 5,000 feet of new crane girders, about 3,500 feet for the new cranes at Berths 30–32, and an additional 1,500 feet for the existing cranes at Berth 30.
+The new girders were offset from the existing girders, permitting continued operations of the existing cranes during construction, and to suit a larger rail span.
 The crane girder systems include cable trenches, power vaults, crane stowage locations, rail frogs, and compact crane stops.